imajus/neobase-ai-dba/SETUP.md

    ```

 This will start:
-- MongoDB and Redis (dependencies)
+- MongoDB and Redis (dependencies) (Update the Volume path for both)
 - NeoBase backend
 - NeoBase frontend